kristiania-pgr209-2022/pgr209-backend-programming/README.md

 ## Assignments

-The course includes three mandatory assigments.
+The course includes three mandatory assignments.
 The purpose of these assignments is to prepare you for the practical exam at the end of the course.

 ### Assignment 1: Programming skills (20/09 kl 20:00)